-Israel shipping regulations - as a rule, all imports to Israel are subject to import duties.
+Israel shipping regulations – as a rule, all imports to Israel are subject to import duties.
 There are some notable exceptions.
-Please see this article for more information.
+Click here for more information.

 Commercial entities who are shipping to Israel should have all required “approvals”, suitable labeling, and a pre-ruling from the Tax Authority – Meches, before the shipment leaves.

 When shipping to Israel, there are several concerns regarding Israeli ports, as reviewed below:

 Israeli Ports and Facilities charge fees for the work they do.
 These fees are not all regulated, so get them in writing before shipping to Israel.